All about Mougins Village

 Experiences in Mougins

-Things to experience in Mougins Village
+This is what you can experience in Mougins Village

 Art shop in Mougins Village

 The narrow streets of Mougins Village are also home to many galleries and workshops where local artists exhibit and sell their work.
+Walking through the village is like wandering through a living gallery, where every little shop and corner reflects the creative spirit that the town is known for.

 • The galleries